 Specific requirements on space communication systems in respect of functionality and performance.

-The communications links covered by this Standard are the spacetoground and spacetospace links used during spacecraft operations, and the communications links to the spacecraft used during the assembly, integration and test, and operational phases.
+The communications links covered by this Standard are the space-ground (i.e. spacetoground and ground-to-space) and spacetospace links used during spacecraft operations, and the communications links to the spacecraft used during the assembly, integration and test, and operational phases.

 Spacecraft endtoend communication systems comprise components in three distinct domains, namely the ground network, the space link, and the space network.
 This Standard covers the components of the space link and space network in detail.
 However, this Standard only covers those aspects of the ground network that are necessary for the provision of the endtoend communication services.